-Soups with microgreens improve digestion, heal the intestines, remove toxins, help in the fight against viral infections.
-We share a recipe for such a soup that will increase immunity and accelerate recovery in acute respiratory viral infections and coronavirus.
+Soups with microgreens improve digestion, heal the intestines, remove toxins, and help in the fight against viral infections.
+We share a recipe for such a soup that will increase immunity and accelerate recovery from acute respiratory viral infections and coronavirus.

 Designed for 10 servings

 Chicken broth 67.63fl oz

 Jerusalem artichoke 3 pcs

 Celery stalk 1 piece

 Garlic 1/2 head